UnderMou/impesFoam3ph/README.md

    2.1 **Compiling the `impesFoam3ph` Solver**

-   For now there are two solvers implemented:
+   For now, there are two solvers implemented:
-   - impesFoam3ph for the 3 phases cases
+   - impesFoam3ph for the 3-phase cases
-   - impesFoam2ph for the 2 phases cases
+   - impesFoam2ph for the 2-phase cases

    Navigate to your `$FOAM_RUN` directory, and clone this repository there by:
    ```bash